WISE-PaaS/example-py-iohtub-mongodb/README.md

-# Example-python-Iothub
+# Example-python-Iothub-MongoDB

-This is WIES-PaaS iothub example-code include the sso and rabbitmq service。
+This is WIES-PaaS example-code include the mongodb and rabbitmq service。

 **https://wise-paas.advantech.com/en-us**